Naagar/Seeds_Classification/README.md

 ## All the runnig code is in the 'src' folder
 ## to Train your own model run main.py
 ## To use Transfer Learning(pre_trained on Imagenet dataset) method run the main_trLr_2.py ( to run this you have to download dataset from [here](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/sandeep_nagar_research_iiit_ac_in/Efqw-MBVMzVAhajCwpzWmqwBrNMK7zcREdr2ODMmycsd5w?e=ughRM6)
+   Model-:        resnet18(pre_trained on Imagenet)
+   Accuracy-:     train-92, test-81%
+   No.of Epochs-: 250

 ## Data_Set
    To download the dataset click on this link [DataSet](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/sandeep_nagar_research_iiit_ac_in/EVXQD9ClwKtDvguuBsXefIgBexx27v2M8Ajhnwgl8-jixg?e=KklwXv)